ansible/ansible/docs/docsite/rst/dev_guide/developing_api.rst

     # variable manager takes care of merging all the different sources to give you a unified view of variables available in each context
     variable_manager = VariableManager(loader=loader, inventory=inventory)

+    # Instantiate task queue manager, which takes care of forking
+    # and setting up all objects to iterate over host list and tasks.
+    # IMPORTANT: This also adds library dirs paths to the module loader
+    # IMPORTANT: and so it must be initialized before calling `Play.load()`.
+    tqm = TaskQueueManager(
+        inventory=inventory,
+        variable_manager=variable_manager,
+        loader=loader,
+        passwords=passwords,
+        stdout_callback=results_callback,  # Use our custom callback instead of the ``default`` callback plugin, which prints to stdout
+    )

     # create data structure that represents our play, including tasks, this is basically what our YAML loader does internally.
     play_source =  dict(
             name = "Ansible Play",